Cartagena Walled City: 21+ Insider Tips to Enjoy It [2023]

 Shopping in Cartagena’s walled city

 The El Centro neighborhood (the southern part of the old city) is filled with boutique hotels and stores.
-Nobody seems to really live there.
-So, it looks a bit like Disneyland.
+Nobody seems to live there, so it looks a bit like Disneyland.
 Unreal.

 But this will make the shopping addicts happy.
 From trendy swimsuits to local handicrafts, you’re bound to find a nice souvenir to buy.